Singer Grimes, Girlfriend Of Elon Musk, Posts Nude Instagram Photo That Appears To Announce She’s Pregnant

 Singer Grimes took to Instagram to post an unusual announcement — a nude photo that has people thinking the girlfriend of billionaire tech mogul Elon Musk is pregnant.

-Grimes shared the topless image in a very NSFW Instagram post, showing her topless and fully exposed with what appeared to be an image of a growing baby in her midsection.
-The singer did not comment, but the immediate speculation was that she was announcing her pregnancy.
+Grimes shared the topless image in a very NSFW Instagram post, showing her topless and fully exposed, with what appeared to be an image of a growing baby in her midsection.
+The musician did not comment, but the immediate speculation was that she was announcing her pregnancy.

 Many shared messages of congratulations, while others complimented the post.